Promoing diversity & inclusion and Health management

 Enabling flexible ways of working

-All human resources with their diverse attributes and circumstances, such as age, gender, and restrictions on work time and workplace due to childcare and nursing care, ideally should make the most of their finite time available and perform at their best.
-From this viewpoint, we are expanding our work system to move away from traditionally-set ways of working and pursue more flexible and diverse ways of working in accordance with the nature of work at any given time and fluctuation in workload flow of operations needed at that time, and the circumstances of each individual.
-Specifically, we are utilizing the telework system and expanding workplaces that use the “coreless flexible system,” which eliminated the core time — an essential time period to be in the office.
-Based on these systems, we aim to achieve improved productivity and employees’ work-life balance, while pursuing ways in which individuals can perform at their best.
+All employees with their diverse attributes and circumstances ideally should make the most of their finite time available and perform at their best.
+From this viewpoint, we are expanding our work system to pursue more flexible and diverse ways of working.
+Specifically, we are utilizing the remorte work system and expanding workplaces that use the “coreless flexible system,” which eliminated the core time — an essential time period to work.
+In April 2024, we expanded the system for employees who are assigned unaccompanied, and revised the system to enable flexible working for employees who use shorter working hours for childcare, nursing care, etc. we aim to achieve improved productivity and employees’ work-life balance, while pursuing ways in which individuals can perform at their best.

 Realization of a flexible way to take time off from work